ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/references/statement-editor/index.md

 2. Click the **var** type descriptor on the statement and click **string** on the **Suggestions** tab.

-    !!!
-Info
-        The **Suggestions** tab provides contextual suggestions based on the selected item.
+    >**Info:**   The **Suggestions** tab provides contextual suggestions based on the selected item.
 It lists type suggestions in this example because you selected the type descriptor.
 Here, you are specifying that the variable value is a string.

     <img src="/learn/images/vs-code-extension/statement-editor/change-type-descriptor.gif" class="cInlineImage-half"/>